Orange-OpenSource/ods-charts/README.md

 It has been designed to be minimally intrusive and not to interfere with the use of the Apache ECharts library.
 The Apache ECharts documentation remains the reference for configuring charts.

-For example, an Apache Echarts user will initialize a graph with code like this:
+For instance, an Apache ECharts user can initialize a chart using code like this:

 ```javascript
 var div = document.getElementById('barLine_chart');